 The PnET-Succession Extension generally follows the methods of the Biomass Succession Extension: Age cohorts reproduce, grow (add biomass), age, and die.
 The PnET-Succession Extension replaces the simple growth and competition algorithms from the Biomass Succession Extension with the photosynthesis and respiration equations from PnET-II to simulate growth of specific cohort biomass components (root, foliage, wood, non-structural carbon) as a competition for water and light.

 PnET-Succession simulates the competition of cohorts for water and light as a function of photosynthetic processes.
 Competition for water is simulated on each site (grid cell) through a dynamic soil water balance that receives precipitation and loses water as runoff, interception, percolation out of the rooting zone and consumption by cohorts through transpiration.
 Competition for light is modeled by tracking solar radiation through canopy layers according to a standard Lambert-Beer formula.
-PnET-Succession requires average monthly temperature, precipitation, photosynthetically active radiation and atmospheric CO2 concentration as inputs.
+PnET-Succession requires average monthly temperature, precipitation, photosynthetically active radiation and atmospheric CO2 concentration, ammonium and nitrate nitrogen depositionas inputs.

 Because monthly climate data are provided as an input to the extension, species establishment probability is also calculated at each time step as a function of the climate conditions during the time step.